Where is your house?

 Can I hire you to do a Christmas light show for my house or business?

 Contact us and let’s talk.
-We both have full time jobs so it isn’t something we have really thought about doing beyond just for our own house.
+We both have full time jobs and a toddler so it isn’t something we have really thought about doing beyond just for our own house.
 That said, if you are really serious, let’s have a conversation and see what comes about.